AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

    - or Digikey part K229-ND

 ## Digikey part list
 For the ordering convenience, below is the part list from Digkey for one build.
-List contains the vast majority of parts that can be sourced from Digikey except for some minor parts, like pin headers. https://www.digikey.com/en/mylists/list/1DR9PWCRAR
+List contains the vast majority of parts that can be sourced from Digikey except for some minor parts, like few pin headers and BMS battery charger. https://www.digikey.com/en/mylists/list/1DR9PWCRAR

 ## Approximate cost estimate